-In order to characterise the temperature advection regimes, the frequency of the advection regimes at each grid cell (referred to as occurrence frequency in the following) and the associated air-sea moisture fluxes (i.e. the mean values associated to each advection regime) are calculated in the region south of 30° S for the period from December 2016 to March 2017 based on ERA-Interim.
-The spatial patterns of cold temperature advection, warm temperature advection, and zonal flow south of

-- 305 30 °S in the ACE summer (Dec 2016 March 2017, Fig. 5) are in general agreement with the December March climatology over the period 1979-2018 (see supplement Figure S1).
+In order to characterise the temperature advection regimes, the frequency of the advection regimes at each grid cell (referred to as occurrence frequency in the following) and the associated air-sea moisture fluxes (i.e. the mean values associated with each advection regime) are calculated in the region south of 30° S for the period from December 2016 to March 2017 based on ERA-Interim.
+The spatial patterns of cold temperature advection, warm temperature advection and zonal flow south of 30° S in the ACE summer (December 2016-March 2017, Fig. 5) are in general agreement with the December-March climatology over the period 1979-2018 (see Fig. S1 in the Supplement).
 Therefore, we will focus on the occurrence frequencies of temperature advection during ACE in the following.
 Cold temperature advection, warm temperature advection and zonal flow occur with different frequencies south of 30° S (Fig. 5).
-Zonal flow is the most frequently occurring advection regime (54 %), the median air-sea fluxes lie in between the values for cold and warm temperature advection and the net air-sea moisture flux is close to - 310 zero.
-Therefore, we will mainly discuss cold and warm temperature advection in the following, which occur with frequencies of 32% and 14%, respectively.
-Each temperature advection regime, thus, occurs frequently and represents an important largescale flow situation of the atmospheric dynamics over the Southern Ocean.
-In the following, the large-scale flow environment and freshwater fluxes associated with cold and warm temperature advection are discussed separately. - Cold temperature advection occurs during the meridional transport of cold air over a relatively warmer ocean surface in the cold sector of extratropical cyclones.
-High occurrence frequency of cold temperature advection of up to 60% is seen in a latitudinal band north of 40° S , equatorward of regions with high cyclone frequencies in all three ocean basins (Fig. 5a).
-In these areas, the cold sectors of extratropical cyclones pass over regions with anomalously warm SSTs, that are higher than the zonal mean SST (Fig. 6).
-For instance in the southeastern Indian Ocean, the two zonal SST maxima at 20° E and 60° E north of 40° S overlap with the local frequency maxima of cold temperature advection.
-In these regions, hot spots of large-scale ocean evaporation - 320 occur frequently and are associated with the warm ocean western boundary currents along the continents (Moore and Renfrew, 2002; Aemisegger and Papritz, 2018).
-Cold temperature advection also frequently occurs along the Antarctic coast in the Ross Sea, Weddell Sea and across the Amery Ice shelf.
-These areas correspond to regions of frequent cold air outbreaks in summer
+Zonal flow is the most frequently occurring advection regime (54%), the median air-sea fluxes lie in between the values for cold and warm temperature advection, and the net air-sea moisture flux is close to zero.
+Therefore, we will mainly discuss cold and warm temperature advection in the following, which occur with frequencies of 32 % and 14 %, respectively.
+Each temperature advection regime, thus, occurs frequently and represents an important large-scale flow situation of the atmospheric dynamics over the Southern Ocean.
+In the following, the large-scale flow environment and freshwater fluxes associated with cold and warm temperature advection are discussed separately.

+Cold temperature advection occurs during the meridional transport of cold air over a relatively warmer ocean surface in the cold sector of extratropical cyclones.
+A high occurrence frequency of cold temperature advection of up to 60 % is seen in a latitudinal band north of 40° S, equatorward of regions with high cyclone frequencies in all three ocean basins (Fig. 5a).
+In these areas, the cold sectors of extratropical cyclones pass over regions with anomalously warm SSTs, which are higher than the zonal mean SST (Fig. 6).
+For instance in the south-eastern Indian Ocean, the two zonal SST maxima at 20 and 60° E north of 40° S overlap with the local frequency maxima of cold temperature advection.
+In these regions, hot spots of large-scale ocean evaporation occur frequently and are associated with the warm ocean western boundary currents along the continents (Moore and Renfrew, 2002; Aemisegger and Papritz, 2018).
+Cold temperature advection also frequently occurs along the Antarctic coast in the Ross Sea, in the Weddell Sea and across the Amery Ice Shelf.
+These areas correspond to regions of frequent cold air outbreaks in summer (Papritz et al., 2015).
+During cold air outbreaks, which are often induced by extratropical cyclones, cold and dry air is advected over a relatively warm ocean.
+In the same regions along the Antarctic coast, strong large-scale ocean evaporation events occur, of which more than 80 % are driven by extratropical cyclones (Aemisegger and Papritz, 2018).
+Strong evaporation is therefore expected to occur during cold temperature advection.
+Surface evaporation during cold temperature advection is found to be positive with a mean value and standard deviation of $0.08 \pm 0.05 \,\mathrm{mm}\,\mathrm{h}^{-1}$ (Fig. 5b) and increases towards the Equator due to the SST dependence of ocean evaporation.
+Small amounts of rainfall are associated with cold temperature advection (mean value of $0.05 \pm 0.04 \,\text{mm}\,\text{h}^{-1}$) and are mainly due to shallow convection behind the cold front.
+The net air-sea moisture flux during cold temperature advection is from the ocean into the atmosphere (Fig. 5b).